 Life Expectancy for Protective Clothing

 As the NFPA Technical Committee on firefighters protective clothing worked through the year 2008 revision of NFPA 1851, Standard on Selection, Care, and Maintenance of Protective Ensembles for Structural Fire Fighting and Proximity Fire Fighting, one of the most debated issues continued to be “What is the life expectancy of protective clothing?”
-Although the committee was not able to reach complete agreement on the answer to this question, there was consensus that structural ensemble elements should be retired ten years after the date of manufacture, and that proximity outer shells must be retired five years after the date of manufacture.
-However, the Annex does contain language explaining that this does not mean all ensemble elements will last or should remain in service for the full 5 or 10 years – just that five year old proximity outer shells and ten year old structural gear must be retired.
-The standard also provides additional criteria for inspection and retirement as well.
+Although the committee was not able to reach complete agreement on the answer to this question, there was consensus that structural ensemble elements must be retired ten years after the date of manufacture, and that proximity outer shells must be retired five years after the date of manufacture.
+However, the Annex does contain language explaining that this does not mean all ensemble elements will last or should remain in service for the full five or ten years – just that five year old proximity outer shells and ten year old structural gear must be retired.
+The standard provides additional criteria for inspection and retirement as well.